No. 12 Squadron RAAF: Helicopter squadron

 A Flight Line of 12 Squadron Chinooks at Amberley.

 Due to the need to reduce defence expenditure, the Australian government decided to retire the Chinook helicopters in 1989.
 Following the retirement of the Chinooks on 30 June 1989, No. 12 Squadron was disbanded on 25 August 1989.
 While it was hoped that the Army's new S-70A Blackhawk helicopters could fulfill some of the Chinook's roles, this was not successful.
 As a result, four of the ex-RAAF CH-47Cs were upgraded to CH-47D standard and assigned to 'C' Squadron of the Army's 5th Aviation Regiment from 1995.

 Maritime patrol

 No. 12 Squadron was re-raised in October 2025 to operate Boeing P-8 Poseidon maritime patrol aircraft.
 It is based at RAAF Base Edinburgh and operates alongside No. 11 Squadron, which is also equipped with Poseidons.
+The squadron commenced flying operations in January 2026.